jstetich/LCWMD_Monitoring/Analysis/Example_Time_Series_Analysis.md

 The way to do this is to fit sequentially simpler models, on the residuals of prior models.

-We have just completed the Year analysis
+We have just completed the Year analysis, so we rely on that.

 ## Raw Data